More couples get married in Las Vegas than anywhere else in the United States — and it couldn't be easier.

 - Survey Las Vegas wedding chapels and online wedding packages.

-- Ask to speak to a wedding coordinator.
+- Send an email and ask to set up a time to speak to a wedding coordinator.

-- Ask for information about the wedding packages.
-Normally you will have at least two different ones to choose from.
+- Request information about the wedding packages.
+Normally you will have at least two different ones at different price points to select.

 - Find out if the date and time you want for the ceremony are available.